intel-analytics/ipex-llm/pyspark/python_package/README.md

 In case you encounter the following errors when you create the environment package using the above command:

 1. virtualenv ImportError: No module named urllib3
     - Using python in anaconda to create virtualenv may cause this problem.
-Try to use python default in your system instead of installing virtualenv in anaconda.
+Try using python default in your system instead of installing virtualenv in anaconda.
 2. AttributeError: 'module' object has no attribute 'sslwrap'
-    - Try upgrading gevent by using `pip install --upgrade gevent`
+    - Try upgrading `gevent` with `pip install --upgrade gevent`.

 ### Run Lenet example on YARN Cluster mode